 - A bug bounty has 60,000+ potential testers.
 Penetration tests generally have 1 or 2 individuals.
 Regardless of how good those 1 or 2 individuals are, they will never surpass the aggregate capability of the team of bug bounty participants.

 - Bug bounty researchers develop specialised tooling and process vertically (specific bug types) and horizontally (specific bounties).
 This specialization provides the greatest chance of identifying obscure - but significant - vulnerabilities.

-More than 25 of our products or environments – ranging across our server products, mobile apps and Cloud products – are in-scope for our bug bounty program.
+More than 25 of our products or environments – ranging across all of our products and mobile apps – are in-scope for our bug bounty program.
 Details of the number of vulnerabilities reported, our average response time, and average payout, are all included on the Bugcrowd site, with more than 800 testers having registered specifically for our program.

 Vulnerabilities we seek to be identified through our bug bounty program include common types captured in the Open Web Application Security Project (OWASP) and Web Application Security Consortium (WASC) threat lists.
 They include: